zerowastefestival/zerowastefestival.github.io/_events/2018-12-festival.md

 <a name="impress"></a>
 ##### 11:00 -- 12:00 <br/> Impress Your Mother-In-Law

 Cleaning your house for the festive season the eco way.
-More info coming soon.
+At 11am in Room 1 Titta from [Lilly's Eco Clean](https://www.lillysecoclean.com/) will be talking about how to impress your mother-in-law (and other guests) with a spotless home during the Christmas holidays at the Zero Waste Christmas Festival.
+Titta is the co founder, main owner and MD of Lilly's Eco Clean, manufacturer of natural cleaning products made here in Ireland.
+Both in her business and her own life she aims to live towards zero waste and likes the concept of minimalism.

 <a name="bites"></a>
 ##### 12:00 -- 1:00 <br/> Bites, Dips & Nibbles

 ![Bites, Dips & Nibbles]({{ site.baseurl }}/images/events/2018-12-festival/teaser-bites-dips-nibbles.jpg "Bites, Dips & Nibbles"){:style="float: top;margin-right: 10px;height: 200px;"}

 Treat your guests without filling the bin.
 Christmas is a party season - but you don't have to be a chef to put together a nice spread for your friends and family.
 Get some inspiration for simple bites, crowd-pleasing dips and delicious nibbles... all with sustainability in mind.
 Your host for this workshop is Zdenka.
 She is a food lover and amateur aerial acrobat who likes to keep things simple.
 She shares her tips and tricks for living a more sustainable life on her blog [Coming to Zero](https://comingtozero.com) and you can also find her on [Instagram](https://www.instagram.com/comingtozero/).

 <a name="crochet"></a>